NieneB/InternshipReport/index.md

 Figure <a class="xref" href="#schemeHL"></a> shows the overview of the whole H&L project.
 Now focusing on the historical geocoder and thesaurus. (“erfgeo,” n.d., “Erfgoed & Locatie,” n.d.)

 <figure id="schemeHL">
-<figcaption> Sheme of Hertiage and Location project.
+<figcaption> Scheme of Heritage and Location project.
 Products and Services.</figcaption>
 <img src ="img/EL-producten-en-diensten-schema_v8.jpg">
 </figure>